sidatasciencelab/SCI_skunks/README.md

 #### model-4.tflite

-model-4.tflite is a tensorflow lite model which was trained with the following specifications:
+model-4.tflite is a tensorflow lite model which was trained with the following specifications on incomplete data:

 train_data = train_data,
 validation_data=validation_data,